You may not be able to plan for Brexit but you must have a plan for MTD

-Making Tax Digital (“MTD”) is a relatively new acronym for small business and for all tax payers but it represents a significant change in how we will all be recording and return or VAT, income tax and corporation tax information.
+Making Tax Digital (“MTD”) is more than just another set of initials for all small businesses and tax payers to get to know.
+MTD represents a highly significant change in how we will all be recording and returning VAT, income tax and corporation tax information to HMRC.
 And it starts three days after Brexit.

 From 1 April 2019, all VAT registered businesses which turnover over £85,000 – sole traders, partnerships, limited companies, trusts and charities – will be required to maintain digital accounting records.
 For these businesses maintaining paper records will cease to meet the legal requirements in tax legislation from that date.

 These businesses must use a “functional compatible software product” which links to HMRC’s software platform to submit information to HMRC.
 The current HMRC online VAT return services will be withdrawn for those within the scope of the MTD rules.

 - maintaining digital records of each individual transaction;

 - ensuring those digital records are securely stored and maintained;

 - producing a quarterly update to link to HMRC; and